hiconic-os/hiconic.platform.reflex/docs/modules/modules.md

 # Reflex Modules

+See also [External tools](./external-tools.md) for modeled, backend-neutral command execution with local and Docker Compose backends.

 A _Reflex_ module has to declare a number of things to be recognized and loadable by the _Reflex_ platform:

 * Artifact [Dependencies](#artifact-dependencies)